freealise/freealise/translate/readme.md

 'Maiden Zion' (representing language) is to write for you = as you think a certain better way in English, so in Hebrew
 Singing is a key to fluency (and meditation), not a 'special' form of speech

+Emulate AI by typing nonsense in required form and editing to acceptance.

 https://en.wikipedia.org/wiki/Vera_F._Birkenbihl#Birkenbihl's_learning_methods